cloudnative-pg/cloudnative-pg/docs/src/recovery.md

       [...]
 ```

-With this configuration, the following happens after recovery is complete:
+With the above configuration, the following will happen only **after recovery is
+completed**:

-1. If database `app` doesn't exist, a new database `app` is created.
+1. If the `app` database does not exist, it will be created.
-2. If user `app` doesn't exist, a new user `app` is created.
+2. If the `app` user does not exist, it will be created.
-3. if user `app` isn't the owner of the database, user `app` is granted
+3. If the `app` user is not the owner of the `app` database, ownership will be
-   as owner of database `app`.
+   granted to the `app` user.
-4. If the value of `username` matches the value of `owner` in the secret, the
+4. If the `username` value matches the `owner` value in the secret, the
-   password of the application user is changed to the value of `password` in
+   password for the application user (the `app` user in this case) will be
-   the secret.
+   updated to the `password` value in the secret.

-!!!
-Important
-    In a replica cluster with replica mode enabled, the operator does not
-    create any databases or users in the PostgreSQL instance; instead these are
-    replicated from the source cluster.
-    If a replica cluster is detached or promoted to primary, it will start
-    applying the content of the application user secret on the database.
-    Therefore, it's essential to ensure that all configuration parameters,
-    including the application user secret, are synchronized between replica
-    and source clusters.

 ## How recovery works under the hood